 It’s 2020 and SEO is an altogether different ball game today than what it used to be 10 years back.

 It’s not just about backlinks or keyword stuffing anymore.
-SEO is much more holistic today.
+SEO is much more holistic and brand oriented in 2020.

 But first, the evergreen rule of SEO: Content is the King